 That is the process to set your goals.

-Step 2 – How to find my Target Market or niche market?
+Step 2 – How to find my Target Market or niche market for my clinic?

 The second part is setting your target market.